rjkviegas/course/apprenticeship_module_outlines.md

 * Create a [Birthday Greeter App](https://diode.makersacademy.com/students/alicelieutier/projects/439)
 * Come up with your own!

-## Week 4
+## Module 6

-By the end of the week all developers can:
+By the end of the module all developers can:

 * Build a database-backed web app, and explain these as used within:
 	* Data flow from user action all the way to server resource and back again